 Be Wary of Checks.
 If you receive a check as part of the job offer, be wary.
 Scammers may send you a check and ask you to deposit it and then send them back some of the money.
 However, the check is likely fake and you will be out of pocket if you deposit it.

-Never trust a “settled” check.
-Don't provide your bank account information until you've been hired.
-Scammers may ask for money or bank account information during the interview.
-A legitimate employer won't ask you for your bank details until you've signed a contract and set up direct deposit, and even then they'll ask you to verify only the bank name, account number and routing number or SWIFT code, but never your online banking username and password.
+Be Careful with Personal Information.
+Never provide your bank account information until you have been hired and have signed a contract.
+A legitimate employer will only ask for your bank details once you have set up direct deposit.
+They should only ask for your bank name, account number and routing number or SWIFT code - never your online banking username and password.

-Be VERY careful when applying for a job when the employer is not named (often on sites like craigslist).
-Sometimes, recruiters post jobs without specifying the employer.
-Before providing any personal information (such as a resume), ask for the employer's name.
-You may be asked to send money directly as the initial cost of the job (this is almost always a scam and you should never pay to start a position).
+Research Employers.
+If you are applying for a job where the employer is not named (often on sites like Craigslist), ask for the employer's name before providing any personal information such as your resume.
+You should also be wary of jobs that require you to send money directly as the initial cost of the job - this is almost always a scam.

 Reimbursement processor scams involve simple job offers to fill out online forms.
 Be wary of these offers and never provide direct deposit information until you have signed a job offer.

 Check Government Jobs.
 According to the Federal Trade Commission (FTC), information about federal jobs is always free and publicly available (they recommend using USAJobs.gov).
 Therefore, you should never pay to access federal government job offers or trust a source that claims to have access to undisclosed or hidden advertisements that are not publicly available.